-The City of St. Paul's nonprofit arts and culture sector provides attractions that draw visitors to the region.
-In fact, 50.0 percent of the Seven-County Metro Area's non-resident audience survey respondents reported that the primary reason for their trip was "specifically to attend this arts/cultural event."
+The Seven-County Metro Area is a cultural destination that draws new visitors to the region.
+In fact, 50.0 percent of all non-resident survey respondents reported that the primary reason for their trip was "specifically to attend this arts/cultural event."

-In addition, 11.4 percent of the non-resident survey respondents reported that they will spend at least one night away from home in the Seven-County Metro Area as a direct result of attending the cultural event.
-Non-resident attendees who stay overnight in paid lodging spend an average of \$151.74 per person as a result of their attendance-significantly more than the overall per person average of \$39.16 for all non-resident attendees.
+Additionally, 11.4 percent of the region's non-resident survey respondents reported that they will spend at least one night away from home as a direct result of attending the performance/event/exhibit where they were surveyed.
+In fact, the region's non-resident attendees who stay overnight in paid lodging spend an average of \$151.74 per person in the community as a result of their attendance-significantly more than the per person average of \$39.16 for all non-resident attendees.

-Finally, the audience survey respondents were asked, "If this event were not happening, would you have traveled to another community to attend a similar cultural experience?"
+The audience survey respondents were also asked, "If this event were not happening, would you have traveled to another community to attend a similar cultural experience?"

-- 47.1 percent of the Seven-County Metro Area's resident cultural attendees report that they would have traveled to a different community in order to attend a similar cultural experience. - 46.5 percent of the Seven-County Metro Area's non-resident cultural attendees report the same.
+- 47.1 percent of the region's resident cultural attendees report that they would have traveled to a different community in order to attend a similar cultural experience. - 46.5 percent of the region's non-resident cultural attendees report the same.

-These figures demonstrate the economic impact of the nonprofit arts and culture in the purest sense.
+These figures demonstrate the economic impact of the nonprofit arts and culture in the truest sense.
 If a community does not provide a variety of artistic and cultural experiences, it will fail to attract the new dollars of cultural tourists.
-It will also lose the discretionary spending of its local residents who will travel elsewhere to experience the arts.
+It will also lose the discretionary spending of its local residents, who will travel elsewhere to experience the arts.

 "As a banker, I have visited businesses in almost every city and town in Oklahoma.
 There is a visible difference in places with a vibrant arts community.
-I see people looking for places to park, stores staying open late, and restaurants packed with diners ... the business day is extended and the cash registers are ringing."
+I see people looking for places to park, stores staying open late, and restaurants packed with diners.
+The business day is extended and the cash registers are ringing."